Mahesh-011/walmart-sales-analysis/README.md

 This project analyzes Walmart’s sales data using SQL and Power BI.
 It covers sales trends, seasonality, store performance, and external factors like fuel prices and holidays.

+## 📌 Project Overview

+The objective of this project is to perform a comprehensive analysis of Walmart's sales data to identify:
+- Seasonal and quarterly sales trends
+- High-performing and underperforming products
+- Regional sales performance
+- Most profitable time periods
+- Customer behavior patterns

+The final output is an interactive Power BI dashboard that visualizes the key findings for decision-makers.

 ---

 ## 📂 Project Files